Bhumika-Sethi/3D-Customerizable-T-Shirts/README.md

 ![Screenshot (358)](https://github.com/Bhumika-Sethi/3D-Customerizable-T-Shirts/assets/67055739/86848608-5bd3-40c8-9aae-b3f53315f2d9)

 8) An option to customerize by adding texture/logo to your t-shirt is available.
-YOu simply have to add the file and Bingo!!
+You simply have to add the file and Bingo!!